-Perhaps your second draft was perfect enough, but you were too busy editing to realise it.
-So you edited it some more and a little more.
+Your second draft was perfect enough, but you were too busy editing to realise it.
+So, you edited it some more and a little more.
 And a little bit more until you over-edited and made it less than perfect.

-You see, to get the balance right between writing and editing, you’ve got to draw the line somewhere and at some point.
+You see, to balance writing and editing, you’ve got to draw the line somewhere and at some point.
 A skill that comes with practice, foresight, planning and loads of writing!

 Once you’ve had a good dose of all these, you will no longer struggle to know when your writing is ready to publish.

-Hitting the submit button will get easier, faster and feel instinctively right!
+Hitting the submit button will get easier, and faster and feel instinctively right!